Scripter17/url-cleaner/README.md

 If a flag is set in a config's `"params"` field, it can be unset using `--unflag flag1 --unflag flag1`.

+## Variables

+Variables let you specify behaviour with the `--var name=value --var name2=value2` command line syntax.
+Various variables are included in the default config for things I want to do frequently.

+- `twitter-embed-domain`: The domain to use for twitter URLs when the `discord-compatibility` flag is specified.
+Defaults to `vxtwitter.com`.
+- `breezewiki-domain`: The domain to use to turn `fandom.com` and BreezeWiki URLs into [BreezeWiki](https://breezewiki.com/) URLs.
+Defaults to `breezewiki.com`
+- `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is set.
+Should not start with `.` as that's added automatically.
+Left unset by default.

+If a variable is specified in a config's `"params"` field, it can be unspecified using `--unvar var1 --unvar var2`.

+## Sets

+- `breezewiki-hosts`: Hosts to replace with the `breezewiki-domain` variable when the `breezewiki` flag is set. `fandom.com` is always replaced and is therefore not in this set.
+- `shortlink-hosts`: Hosts that are considered shortlinks in the sense that they return HTTP 3xx status codes.
+URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandShortLink` mapper applied.
+- `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
+    Please note that the UTP rule in the default config also removes any parmeter starting with `cm_mmc`, `__s`, `at_custom`, and `utm_` and thus parameters starting with those can be omitted from this set.
+- `utps-host-whitelist`: Hosts to never remove universal tracking parameters from.

 ## Custom rules

 Although proper documentation of the config schema is pending me being bothered to do it, the `url_cleaner` crate itself is well documented and the structs and enums are (I think) fairly easy to understand.